The Fast ForWord Language v2 program.

 - Building a foundation for learning and reading.

 Fast ForWord Language looks nothing like a traditional reading or language program.
 Nor should it.
 It rewires how the brain processes language, strengthening the fundamental building blocks for listening, speaking and reading success.
 Fast ForWord Language v2 helps children who:

 - Have difficulty with reading

-- Have difficulty with language -- listening or speaking
+- Have difficulty with language -- following directions, listening or speaking

 - Have auditory processing disorder or dyslexia